KDMG/RulesRepair/README.md

 ## Reproducing the Experiments

-To reproduce the experiments, first run the experimental pipeline for the desired dataset and then run the quantitative evaluation.
-The qualitative example reported in the paper can be reproduced separately as described below.
+To reproduce the experiments according to our experimental setup, first launch the repair algorithm for each dataset, then run the quantitative and qualitative evaluation.

 ### Running the Experimental Pipeline